Valery Yemelyanov: Life

-A voluminous and eclectic work, the main idea of Dezionization is that the "true" history of humanity is a struggle between pagans and degenerate Jewish "Zionists", hidden from the eyes of the average person.
+A voluminous and eclectic work, the central idea of Dezionization is that the "true" history of humanity is a hidden struggle between pagans and "degenerate" Jewish Zionists.
 It also briefly recounts the contents of the Book of Veles and the foundations of neo-paganism.
 The book presents a version of the Judeo-Masonic conspiracy theory.
-According to Yemelyanov, the conspiracy of "Zionists" and "Masons" was created by Solomon in order to seize power over the entire world by the year 2000; Solomon's Temple allegedly worshiped the devil and offered human sacrifices.
+According to Yemelyanov, the conspiracy of Zionists and Masons was hatched by King Solomon to seize power over the entire world by the year 2000; Solomon's Temple was supposedly used for devil worship and human sacrifice.
 The book was translated and published in Israel and several European countries as an example of modern Soviet antisemitism.

-In addition to the description of the "history", structure, and methods of the functioning of the "Ziono-Masonic concern", Dezionization contained the charter of the "World Anti-Zionist and Anti-Masonic Front" (Всемирный антисионистский и антимасонский фронт, VASAMF).
-The section "Principles and tasks of the front" envisaged its formation as a "world organization for the defense against Jewish Nazism-Zionism" and the liberation of all the peoples of the world, and most importantly the Slavs, from "occupation."
+In addition describing the alleged history, structure, and operating methods of the "Ziono-Masonic concern," Dezionization included the charter of the "World Anti-Zionist and Anti-Masonic Front" (Всемирный антисионистский и антимасонский фронт, VASAMF).
+The section "Principles and Objectives of the Front" envisioned its formation as a "world organization for defense against Jewish Nazism-Zionism" and the liberation of all peoples of the world, and most importantly the Slavs, from "occupation."

 According to A. Ivanov (Skuratov), Yevgeny Yevseyev acted as an expert on Dezionization.
 Despite the fact that he was one of the intellectual leaders of Russian nationalists, he assessed the book as anti-Soviet and anti-Semitic.
 Later on, the theoretical differences between these two main ideologues of anti-Zionism had begun to worsen, reflected in a series of samizdat publications written by themselves and their associates.

-A recording of Yemelyanov's lecture at the All-Union Knowledge Society lecture hall, distributed in samizdat, contained the idea of Jews as a professional tribe of criminals, as well as a number of oral mythologemes circulating among Russian nationalists, including criticism of Lilya Brik's “Jewish influence” on Vladimir Mayakovsky and the Andrei Tarkovsky film Andrei Rublev.
-Yemelyanov's creative activity was combined with his specific actions against the “Zionists.”
+A recording of Yemelyanov's lecture at the All-Union Knowledge Society, circulated in samizdat, contained the idea that Jews are a professional tribe of criminals, as well as a number of oral mythologies circulating among Russian nationalists, including criticism of Lilya Brik's "Jewish influence" on Vladimir Mayakovsky and Andrei Tarkovsky's film Andrei Rublev.

-The dissemination of the ideas described by Yemelyanov in Dezionization and in lectures at the Knowledge Society in the early 1970s caused an international protest, declared by the American Senator Jacob Javits to the Soviet Ambassador to the United States Anatoly Dobrynin in 1973, after which Yemelyanov's lectures were stopped.
+The dissemination of the ideas Yemelyanov outlined in Dezionization and in lectures at the Knowledge Society in the early 1970s sparked an international protest, lodged by US Senator Jacob Javits to Soviet Ambassador to the United States Anatoly Dobrynin in 1973, after which Yemelyanov's lectures were ended.